Theta-graph and diffeomorphisms of some 4-manifolds

 In this article, we construct countably many mutually non-isotopic diffeomorphisms of some closed non simply-connected 4-manifolds that are homotopic to but not isotopic to the identity, by surgery along $\Theta$-graphs.
 As corollaries of this, we obtain some new results on codimension 1 embeddings and pseudo-isotopies of 4-manifolds.
 In the proof of the non-triviality of the diffeomorphisms, we utilize a twisted analogue of Kontsevich's characteristic class for smooth bundles, which is obtained by extending a higher dimensional analogue of March\'{e}--Lescop's ``equivariant triple intersection'' in configuration spaces of 3-manifolds to allow Lie algebraic local coefficient system.

 \baselinestretch{1.06} \mysection{Introduction}{s:intro}

 In \cite{Ga}, David Gabai proposed a remarkable viewpoint that several important problems in 4-dimensional topology can be interpreted by 4-dimensional light bulb problem.
-There is a version of 4D light bulb problem, which asks whether spanning $k$-disk of the unknotted $S^{k-1}$ in $S^4$ is unique up to isotopy fixing the boundary.
-Gabai gave a positive resolution of this problem for $k=2$ (``the 4D light bulb theorem") in \cite{Ga}, and pointed out that a positive resolution for $k=3$ implies the smooth Schoenflies conjecture and that the converse is true up to taking a lift in some finite branched covering of $S^4$ over the unknotted $S^2$.
+There is a version of 4-dimensional light bulb problem, which asks whether spanning $k$-disk of the unknotted $S^{k-1}$ in $S^4$ is unique up to isotopy fixing the boundary.
+Gabai gave a positive resolution of this problem for $k=2$ (``the 4-dimensional light bulb theorem") in \cite{Ga}, and pointed out that a positive resolution for $k=3$ implies the smooth Schoenflies conjecture and that the converse is true up to taking a lift in some finite branched covering of $S^4$ over the unknotted $S^2$.
+In \cite{BG}, Ryan Budney and Gabai constructed infinitely many counterexamples to the 4-dimensional light bulb problem for $k=3$ by studying the group $\pi_0\Diff(D^3\times S^1,\partial)$ in detail, utilizing an embedding calculus method by Gregory Arone and Markus Szymik in \cite{ArSz}, and gave a framework for approaching the smooth Schoenflies conjecture.